 - Bison are sold to public game reserves and zoos.

-Because bison meat has a low fat content (less than 3 percent) and a cholesterol content that is lower than that in beef, organizations such as the American Heart Association and Weight Watchers recommend bison meat as a healthy alternative.
+Because bison meat has a low fat content (less than 3 percent) and a cholesterol content that is lower than that of beef, organizations such as the American Heart Association and Weight Watchers recommend bison meat as a healthy alternative (Table 1).

 Fencing and Housing

 Because bison can jump fences and break through almost any barrier, a strong containment system is essential.
 Fences around the pasture should consist of eight high-tensile wires, three of which carry a high voltage of electricity, or equivalent fencing.
 A corral-chute system with no sharp turns or corners and with sides 7 to 8 feet high is recommended.
-The system should include catwalks, feed bunks, water, lighting, tractor access, plenty of space for each animal, and spring loaded, locking slam gates.
+The system should include catwalks, feed bunks, water, lighting, tractor access, plenty of space for each animal, and spring-loaded, locking slam gates.
 The squeeze chute should have a crash gate and palpation cage.
-A crowding circle, alleyway(s), and sorting pens also are necessary.
-For more information, refer to the Buffalo Producers Guide to Management & Marketing , published by the National Bison Association.
+A crowding circle, alleyway(s), and sorting pens are also necessary.

 Ideal land for bison would have boulders, rocks, rugged areas, woods, and thickets, but the only requirements are adequate pasture and a water source.
 Running water is preferable, but a pond will suffice.
 If you satisfy a bison’s food and water requirements, it will stay within the fenced area.
 Otherwise, almost no barrier can stop a hungry bison.

 Some producers are trying artificial insemination, but natural breeding methods are safer because of the bison’s unpredictable temperament and the scarcity of bison semen.
 To prevent inbreeding and improve the herd, new young bulls should be brought into the herd every two or three years.
 Do not keep any one bull in the same herd for longer than three years.
+However, if you have a superior bull (a high-producing, dominant bull), it may be difficult to rotate new bulls into the herd.
+You can separate the calves after weaning and sell the calves at slaughter weight.
+This will allow you to keep a superior bull longer than two to three years.
 The goal of the producer should be to improve the performance of the herd by breeding and selecting bigger animals that gain weight faster.
 The following practices are recommended for a herd breeding program:

 - Keep accurate health and reproduction records.